Abdulaziz bin Talal Al Saud

-Abdulaziz bin Talal bin Abdulaziz Al Saud (born 1982) is a Saudi Arabian prince and businessman.
+Abdulaziz bin Talal bin Abdulaziz Al Saud (born 1982) is a Saudi Arabian prince, one of the grandsons of Saudi Arabia's founder King Abdulaziz, and businessman.
+He is also the grandson-in-law as well as nephew of King Abdullah.

 Early life

 Prince Abdulaziz bin Talal was born in Riyadh on 5 September 1982.
-He is the fifth son of Prince Talal and Magdah bint Turki Al Sudairi, the daughter of Turki bin Khaled al Sudairi, former President of the Saudi Human Rights Commission.
+He is the fifth son of Prince Talal and Magdah bint Turki Al Sudairi, the daughter of Turki bin Khaled Al Sudairi, former President of the Saudi Human Rights Commission.

 Personal life

-Prince Abdulaziz bin Talal is married to Princess Sora bint Saud Al Saud, co-founder of Sora by Loren Jewels, and granddaughter of former Saudi king, King Abdullah bin Abdulaziz Al Saud.
+Prince Abdulaziz bin Talal is married to Princess Sora bint Saud Al Saud, co-founder of Sora by Loren Jewels and granddaughter of former Saudi king, King Abdullah bin Abdulaziz Al Saud.